 This course takes you through the process of establishing a salary structure for branch offices.
 You’ll learn how to determine whether your organization can apply its headquarters' structure directly to the branch office, adjust the headquarters' structure, or develop a new structure entirely.
 Geographic salary and cost-of-living levels are discussed since they apply to the salary-structure decision.
 Then branch-office structures for major U.S. cities and suburbs are analyzed.
 Canadian and international structures are also covered.

 While market-based pay systems continue to replace internally focused pay systems, job evaluation remains an important tool in the field of compensation.
-This course reviews the history of job evaluation and how it still holds great importance in the fight against pay discrimination.
-We will guide you through the steps of job evaluation, where jobs are classified based on their internal equity and external market competitiveness while factoring in important legal considerations.
-Upon completion of this course, you will be ready to implement and use a job evaluation program in your own organization.
+This course reviews the history of job evaluation and how it still holds great importance in establishing a fair, equitable and legal compensation plan.
+We will guide you through the steps of job evaluation, where the hierarchy of jobs is established based on their internal equity and external market competitiveness while factoring in important legal considerations.
+Upon completion of this course, you will be ready to implement and use a job...More

 This course teaches the mathematical skills you need to administer your organization’s wage structure and salary increases.
 We begin with a discussion of how to analyze salary survey data using averages, medians, modes and maturity curves.
 Next we show you how to set up a wage structure for your company, using salary increase matrices, compa-ratios, grades and ranges.
 After this, we discuss how percentages can be used to analyze geographic differentials and salary increases.